 Photographed by Takeshi Noguchi

-Excludes time spent cooling naga-negi long onion until safe to handle and time spent chilling in the refrigerator.
+Excludes time spent cooling the Japanese leeks and chilling them in the refrigerator.

 Ingredients (Serves 3-4)

 - 4 Japanese leeks (400 g)

 - 4 cm Japanese leek (green part)

 - 3 tbsp olive oil

 Cut each Japanese leek into halves or thirds.
 Finely chop the green part of the Japanese leek.
 Remove the stem from the tomato and cut it in half horizontally, then remove the seeds and cut into 1cm cubes.

 Oil a frying pan with olive oil and place over medium heat, then line up the leeks and cook for about 2 minutes.
 When they have browned, turn over and cook for another 2 minutes.
 Cover and reduce the heat to low, then steam-fry for 3-4 minutes, or until tender.
 Remove from heat and let cool until safe to handle.

 Cook the leeks until they brown.
 It's okay to use the greener parts near the top as well.